 The cool thing about this lifting belt is that it can be used during all of your workouts.
 Whether you’re a powerlifter looking to rep out some squats or deadlifts, or an Olympic lifter wanting to spend the afternoon focusing on your power cleans — you can do it all while wearing this belt.

-How long will the Element 26 Hybrid Leather Lifitng Belt last?
+How much does the Element 26 Hybrid Leather Lifting Belt cost?